 - Batch to delete file older than– Delete files older than 7 days using batch and script.

-- Batch to delete file automatically – Delete file using command line.
+- Batch to delete file automatically – Delete file using the command line.

 - Script to zip file – Script to zip files using cmd command.

-In this case we will delete specified folder.
-For example, we will configure the batch file to delete test folder folder located in the D.
+In this case, we will delete the specified folder.
+For example, we will configure the batch file to delete test folder located in the D.

 Next create a text file and copy the below command line: